-To make polymer sensitive to methane gas, we have made initial attempt to dissolve and integrate MOF (Metal Organic Frameworks) with an enforced cage structure with appropriate size for CH4 molecule trapping into polymer matrices.
-MOF could be able to absorb methane with great quantity and specificity.
+To make polymer sensitive to methane gas, we have successfully dissolve and integrate MOF (Metal Organic Frameworks) with an enforced cage structure with appropriate size for CH4 molecule trapping into polymer matrices.
+MOF-dissolved polymer have been used to absorb methane with great quantity and specificity.
 MOF has been synthesized and have been incorporated into some polymer samples to form the emulsions.
+Initial optical measurements have been carried out with methane response.